samliu/lifelist/README.md

 # Sam's Fishing Lifelist

 This will record all the kinds of fish I have caught.
-I'm counting steelhead and rainbows as different fish despite same species.

-## List
+## Unique Species List (Photographed)

-35 unique fish types (34 species) caught and identified as of August 8, 2020.
-7
-additional fishes caught but not identified (see "to identify" folder).
-I should be at 42 total unique fish types once those are identified.
+33 unique species caught and identified as of August 8, 2020.
+7 additional fishes caught but not identified (see "to identify" folder).
+I should be at 40 total unique fish types once those are identified.

 * [California Halibut](img/2016-05-01_california_halibut.jpg) - Caught in SF bay on a charter boat.
 * [Pacific Mackerel](img/2016-06-17_pacific_mackerel.jpg) - Caught at Pacifica Pier.
-* [Shiner Surfperch](img/2017-05-13_shiner_surfperch.jpg) - Caught at Santa Cruz Wharf.
+* [Shiner Surfperch](img/2017-05-13_walleye_surfperch.jpg) - Caught at Santa Cruz Wharf.
 * [Yellow Perch](img/2017-05-26_yellow_perch.jpg) - Caught in the Charles River, Cambridge MA.
 * [Largemouth Bass](img/2017-05-28_largemouth_bass.jpg) - Caught in the Charles River, Cambridge MA.
 * [Bat Ray](img/2017-07-03_bat_ray.png) - Caught near the channel islands in a sailboat.